Introduction to classes

 }

-When a class declares a base class, it inherits all the members of the base class except the constructors.
+When a class declaration includes a base class, it inherits all the members of the base class except the constructors.
 For more information, see Inheritance.

-A class can be declared abstract.
+A class can be declared as abstract.
 An abstract class contains abstract methods that have a signature definition but no implementation.
-Abstract classes cannot be instantiated.
+Abstract classes can't be instantiated.
 They can only be used through derived classes that implement the abstract methods.
-By contrast, a sealed class does not allow other classes to derive from it.
+By contrast, a sealed class doesn't allow other classes to derive from it.
 For more information, see Abstract and Sealed Classes and Class Members.

 Class definitions can be split between different source files.
 For more information, see Partial Classes and Methods.